Look at the right data (segments)

 - Name the segment.

-- If you want to apply the segment for all websites, select All Websites from the upper drop-down menu.
+- If you want to have this segment available on all websites, check

 From now on, your segment will be filtering data and you’ll be able to see segmented data in all reports.
-Anytime you want to see a segment click the All Visits tab and select the segment you like.
-On the contrary, if you’re analyzing a segment, and want to see all visits, click the Segment tab and select All Visits.
+Anytime you want to see a segment click the All Visitors tab and select the segment you like.
+On the contrary, if you’re analyzing a segment, and want to see all visits, click the Segment tab and select All Visitors.

 As we’ve mentioned a couple times, a detailed tracking plan will be your best friend in defining the segments you’ll need from the start.
 Looking back at our example tracking plan, our work defining segments isn’t quite done.